Entitled: Tawdry Things

 "Who's going to feed us?!"
 Natsu wailed.
 Gray slumped over in agreement.

-It turned out that there were a lot of things a person couldn't do until they turned eighteen.
+It turned out that there were a lot of things a person couldn't do until they turned eighteen, much to Loke's joy.

 "He isn't staying."

 "Make sure it's a large one, won't you?"
-Loki winked, and slid a discreet coin across the counter.
+Loke winked, and slid a discreet coin across the counter.
 The clerk looked affronted.

 "But, look, I can't just let you go in there with someone underage—"

 "But I'm an immortal!"
-Loki said indignantly, "Between the two of us that's...still infinite!"
+Loke said indignantly, "Between the two of us, that's...still infinite!"

 He was momentarily distracted by his companion, as Lucy was making the most adorable faces at the other customers.

 "I'm not sure if immortal beings make our age quota," the clerk fluttered.
-Loki leaned over the counter smarmily.
+Loke leaned over the counter with maximum smarm.

 "I assure you, I'm very young and supple.
 And.
 Way over eighteen."